zephyrproject-rtos/zephyr/doc/kernel/other/ring_buffers.rst

     /* Buffer with 2^8 (or 256) words */
     SYS_RING_BUF_DECLARE_POW2(my_ring_buf, 8);

-The following code defines a ring buffer with an arbitraty-sized data buffer, which can be accessed using less efficient modulo operations.
+The following code defines a ring buffer with an arbitrary-sized data buffer, which can be accessed using less efficient modulo operations.

 .. code-block:: c